Paralytic illness of Franklin D. Roosevelt: Efforts to rehabilitate

 Roosevelt was totally and permanently paralyzed from the waist down, and unable to stand or walk without support.
 For the next few months, he confined himself to indoor pursuits, including resuming his lifelong hobby of stamp collecting.
 In December 1921, after he had recuperated for several months, a physiotherapist began working with him to determine the extent of the damage.
 He was able to perform small exercises on his own, moving one muscle and then another.
 He was fitted with heavy steel braces that locked at the knee and provided enough stability that he could stand with crutches.
 In 1922, at Springwood, he worked diligently to make his way across the room.
-He set himself the goal of getting down the long driveway, managing to do it once, but never trying again.
+He set himself the goal of getting down the long driveway, which he did once but never attempted again.

-In October 1922, Roosevelt visited his law office at the Equitable Building, where a welcome-back luncheon had been arranged.
+In October 1922, Roosevelt visited his law office at the Equitable Building in Manhattan, where a welcome-back luncheon had been arranged.
 The chauffeur assisting him failed to brace the tip of his left crutch and Roosevelt fell onto the highly polished lobby floor.
 Laughing, he asked two young men in the crowd of onlookers to help get him back on his feet.
 After the luncheon, he told friends it was a "grand and glorious occasion".
 He did not return to his office for two months.

 Roosevelt believed that warmth and exercise would help rebuild his legs.
 He bought a run-down 71-foot (21.6 m) houseboat and, in February 1923, sailed to Florida with friends and a small crew.
 Eleanor found it dull and left, but Roosevelt sailed for weeks, fishing and spending time with a succession of friends who came to visit.
 He designed a pulley system that lowered him into the water to swim.
 In May 1923, Lovett documented no overall improvement over the preceding year, but Roosevelt would not accept his doctors' determination that further progress was unlikely.
 He tried a range of therapies and made two more voyages on his houseboat, but his efforts had no effect.